Table of Contents

 It can seem very daunting to differentiate microphones, especially when there seem to be numerous ones out there.
 Additionally, picking out the right mic for what you need to do can be quite overwhelming.
 However, it doesn’t have to be that way.
 When you divide microphones into different groups, it’ll be much easier for you and it will all make sense.
 After all, a little knowledge goes a very long way.

 If you’re uncertain about what a dynamic microphone is, what small-diaphragm condensers are, what a ribbon mic does – don’t worry, we’ve got you covered.
 In this article, we’ll be guiding you on the basic types of microphones and their uses.

-Before we dive into the different microphone types, let’s first learn about polar patterns or pickup patterns.
+Before we dive into the different kinds of mic types, let’s first learn about polar patterns or pickup patterns.
 These patterns describe how microphones capture audio, specifically showing where mics listen spatially and which positions are blocked.
 Knowing polar patterns will also greatly help you in selecting the right kind of mic to capture the sound that you need.

 Cardioid mics capture audio in front and block everything else.
 This pattern is front-focused, allowing you to point the mic to a sound source and isolate it from unnecessary ambient sounds.
 Due to that, cardioid mics are ideal for live performances and other situations where noise reduction and feedback suppression are needed.
 This pattern is highly popular in most microphone types.

 These mics have a similar front directionality, however, they cover a narrower area of sensitivity compared to cardioids.
 They have an enhanced ability to reject noise and have a higher resistance to feedback.
 These can be used for loud sound sources, noisy stage environments, or untreated recording rooms.